About This Article:

 Drug testing policies and procedures should be clearly communicated to those being tested.
 Random testing and observed specimen collection can seem invasive if expectations were not set beforehand.
 Ensure proper informed consent while protecting individual privacy as much as possible.

 When setting drug testing policies, carefully consider the costs versus benefits.
 Drug testing programmes can be expensive to implement and maintain.
 The impacts on employee morale and retention, student achievement, and family relationships should be weighed.
-Focus on safety-sensitive positions and reasonable cause testing to avoid overreach.
+Focus on safety-sensitive positions and reasonable cause testing to avoid overreach, as recommended by SAMHSA (Substance Abuse and Mental Health Services Administration).

 Drug testing can play a role in creating healthy and safe environments when applied judiciously.
 However, urine drug tests have limitations.
 A reasonable, fair, and evidence-based approach serves everyone best.